MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-inbox-driver-inf-configuration.md

 # Component Firmware Update (CFU) inbox HIDCFU driver INF configuration

-Component Firmware Update (CFU) allows OEMs and IHVs to seamlessly and securely update firmware for components connected through interconnect buses such as USB, Bluetooth, I<sup>2</sup>C, and so on.
-As part of the open-source effort, we are sharing a CFU protocol specification, a sample CFU inbox HIDCFU driver INF file for the inbox driver (HidCfu.dll), and firmware sample code to allow device manufacturers to push firmware updates over Windows Update.
+To configure an INF file (HidCfu.inf) for the inbox driver (HidCfu.dll), you must follow the guidance in this topic to provide the correct values and settings for your firmware image files and hardware device.

+The [sample inbox HIDCFU driver INF file](#sample-inbox-driver-inf-file) below is provided as a starting point to illustrate the concepts discussed below.
+Your actual INF file must be customized and configured specifically for your firmware and hardware.

 ## Contents